WHY BUY REAL ESTATE IN THE DOMINICAN REPUBLIC?

 The DOMINICAN REPUBLIC is centrally located in the Caribbean (learn more) and has 7 International Airports most of which are a short 2-hour direct flight from South Florida, 4-hour direct flights from the East Coast of the United States and Canada, and from most countries in Europe direct flights are around 8 hours—making the DR conveniently accessible and convenient from various points around the globe.

 The Dominican Republic, the eastern part of the island of Hispaniola, has a tropical climate, hot all year round, with a hotter and muggy season from May to October and a relatively cool season from December to March, while November and April are intermediate months.

 8. 10+ Years of a Stable Political Environment

 Political stability index (-2.5 weak; 2.5 strong) - Based on that indicator, data was generated for the DOMINICAN REPUBLIC from 1996 to 2020.
 The average value for the DR during that period was -0.01 points with a minimum of -0.42 points in 2003 and a maximum of 0.25 points in 2012.
 The latest value from 2020 is 0.17 points.
 For comparison, the world average in 2020 based on 194 countries is -0.07 points.

-The Dominican Republic has been under a democratic rule for the past 50 years and continues evolving into a more open and transparent institution.
-Within the past ten years, the government has taken great strides towards establishing stability though steps such as undergoing constitutional reform, joining the Open Government Partnership and Anti-Corruption Initiative, and launching National Vision 2030.
+The DOMINICAN REPUBLIC has been under democratic rule for the past 50 years and continues evolving into a more open and transparent institution.
+Within the past ten years, the government has taken great strides towards establishing stability through steps such as undergoing constitutional reform, joining the Open Government Partnership and Anti-Corruption Initiative, and launching National Vision 2030.